 This vegan white bean dip recipe is also perfect for parties because it's friendly for a range of dietary needs.
 It's vegan, gluten-free, and requires no added sugar.
 But all that will matter is how great it tastes!

 I love making this vegan white bean dip for guests and not having to worry about it fitting into their dietary needs.
 But it's a hit with everyone -- vegans and carnivores alike!
+If you prefer another savory dip that isn't necessarily vegan-friendly, you'll love this Tuna Dip!

 So easy to make and customize!